 Filtered Water is Healthy

-However, natural water does have healthy minerals that are good for us.
-Filtered water brands are able to leave these good minerals in the filtered water.
-That way, you and your family can drink the healthiest water possible.
+However, natural water does have healthy minerals that are good for us, so filtered water brands can leave these good minerals in.

 Check out these 14 reasons why you should only drink filtered water.